wazuh/wazuh-documentation/source/_templates/installations/introduction/basics.rst

 ..
 Copyright (C) 2020 Wazuh, Inc.

-In this section we will group the definitions depending of the granularity of the component, starting from the unique components and finishing in clusters.
+In this section we will group the definitions depending on the granularity of the component, starting from the unique components and finishing in clusters.

 Individual components
 ^^^^^^^^^^^^^^^^^^^^^